rosharp/rosharp.github.io/content/posts/PipeWire-with-Wireplumber-on-Debian.md

 To be able to download Wireplumber, let's first add the repository.

 Find your architecture [here](https://packages.debian.org/sid/wireplumber) and follow the instructions.
-Here's the exmaple for AMD64 machines, add this to your `/etc/apt/sources.list`:
+Here's an example for AMD64 machines, add this to your `/etc/apt/sources.list`:

 ```shell
 deb http://ftp.de.debian.org/debian sid main